gregs1104/pgtune/README.rst

  * -T or --type : Specifies database type.
 Valid options are:
    DW, OLTP, Web, Mixed, Desktop

+ * -P or --platform : Specifies platform, defaults to the platform running the program.
+Valid options are Windows, Linux, and Darwin (Mac OS X).

  * -c or --connections: Specifies number of maximum connections expected.
    If not specified, it depends on database type.